 It was also during this time that I uttered the sentence that would change my life.

 My early life travelling allowed for my wings and horizons to grow.
 I went from a town so small it doesn’t exist any more to one of the biggest cities in the world.

-I am now based in Gyeonggi Province of South Korea.
-I have been photographing Korea for over 15 years blending natural beauty that emanates a sense of balance between tranquility and power drawing inspiration from mid to late Joseon Dynasty artistic themes and shapes mixed with European colours.
+I am now based in Kentville, Nova Scotia, Canada.
+I have been photographing around the world for over 25 years blending natural beauty that emanates a sense of balance between tranquility and power drawing inspiration Asian artistic themes and shapes mixed with European colours.